Caster Semenya can run without testosterone restriction | DW | 03.06.2019

-A ruling against South African runner Caster Semenya has been temporarily lifted, allowing her to run any event without medication to lower her testosterone levels.
+A ruling against South African runner Caster Semenya has been temporarily lifted, allowing her to run in any event without medication to lower her testosterone levels.
+She could now compete in the World Championships.

-South African athlete Caster Semenya will be able to run any distance without medication to lower her testosterone levels, a Swiss court ruled on Monday.
+South African athlete Caster Semenya will be able to compete at any distance without medication to lower her testosterone levels, a Swiss court ruled on Monday.

-The Swiss Federal Supreme Court temporarily suspended a Court of Arbitration for Sport (CAS) ruling that prevented the Olympic champion from from running distances ranging from 400 meters to the mile unless she agreed to take testosterone-reducing medication.
+The Swiss Federal Supreme Court temporarily suspended a Court of Arbitration for Sport (CAS) ruling that prevented the Olympic champion from running in events from 400 meters to the mile.

 Read more: Caster Semenya files appeal over testosterone ruling